Q: How would you like people to feel when they leave your class?

 Q: What is your favourite posture/asana right now?

-I love handstand/Adho Mukha Vrksasana (against a wall).
-I love being upside down, the challenge of balancing and amusing my two children.
+A: At the moment I love handstand (against a wall because I can’t balance on my hands).
+I love being upside down, I love the challenge and I like amusing my two children.

-I would definitely be a cat: I love stretching, relaxing, and my curiosity makes me an explorer.
+A: I would definitely be a cat because I love stretching, relaxing, I am curious and I am an explorer.

 Alice started attending regular yoga classes as a teenager dragged by her dad.
 The first yoga she practiced was a quite strict and traditional one and while she found it “exotically strange” she eventually got completely seduced by it.
 She quickly became passionate about the power of deep breathing, the acquired physical strength and flexibility, its meditative quality, and the enhancement of body-mind communication.